AditiNairB/Music-Album-App/README.md

 # Music-Album-App
 App used to display iTunes Top 25 Albums.
 On selecting an album from the list, more details about the album is show.
-Stream Now options redirects you to official iTunes website to start grooving!
+Stream Now option redirects you to official iTunes website to start grooving!

 ### Built with
 * Android Studio